mrueda/beacon2-ri-tools/README.md

 # DESCRIPTION

-**beacon2-ri-tools** is part of the ELIXIR-Beacon v2 Reference Implementation (B2RI).
-It provides essential tools for ingesting, validating, and visualizing genomic and phenotypic data.
+**beacon2-cbi-tools** is a suite of tools originally developed as part of the ELIXIR-Beacon v2 Reference Implementation, now continuing under CNAG Biomedical Informatics.
+It provides essential functionalities for converting VCF data into BFF format and for loading BFF data (including metadata and genomic variations) into a MongoDB instance.

 ### Tools Included:
-- **[Beacon Script](https://github.com/mrueda/beacon2-ri-tools/tree/main/bin/README.md)** (`bin/beacon`): A command-line tool for converting VCF data into BFF format.
-The tool also enables loading BFF (metadata + genomicVariations] into a MongoDB instance.
+- **[Beacon Script](https://github.com/mrueda/beacon2-cbi-tools/tree/main/bin/README.md)** (`bin/beacon`): A command-line tool for converting VCF data into BFF format.
+It also supports inserting the resulting BFF data into a MongoDB instance.
+The tool offers three modes:
+  - **vcf**: Convert a VCF.gz file to BFF.
+  - **mongodb**: Insert BFF data into MongoDB.
+  - **full**: Perform both conversion and insertion.
-- **[Utility Suite](utils/README.md)**: A collection of tools to aid in data ingestion.
+- **[Utility Suite](utils/README.md)**: A collection of support tools to aid in data ingestion.
 Key among them:
-  - **[BFF Validator](https://github.com/mrueda/beacon2-ri-tools/tree/main/utils/bff_validator)**: This tool includes an Excel template for converting your metadata (including phenotypic and clinical data) into Beacon v2 models, along with a validator for verifying and serializing the data into BFF format.
+  - **[BFF Validator](https://github.com/mrueda/beacon2-cbi-tools/tree/main/utils/bff_validator)**: Includes an Excel template for converting your metadata (including phenotypic and clinical data) into Beacon v2 models, along with a validator for verifying and serializing the data into BFF format.
-  - **[BFF Browser](https://github.com/mrueda/beacon2-ri-tools/tree/main/utils/bff_browser)**: Web App to display interactively BFF, in particular `genomicVariations` and `individuals`.
+  - **[BFF Browser](https://github.com/mrueda/beacon2-cbi-tools/tree/main/utils/bff_browser)**: A web application for interactive visualization of BFF data, particularly `genomicVariations` and `individuals`.
-  - **[BFF Portal](https://github.com/mrueda/beacon2-ri-tools/tree/main/utils/bff_portal)**: A simple API + Web App to query BFF via MongoDB.
+  - **[BFF Portal](https://github.com/mrueda/beacon2-cbi-tools/tree/main/utils/bff_portal)**: A simple API and web application to query BFF data via MongoDB.

-- **[CINECA Synthetic Cohort - EUROPE_UK1](https://github.com/mrueda/beacon2-ri-tools/tree/main/CINECA_synthetic_cohort_EUROPE_UK1)**: A synthetic dataset for testing and demonstration purposes.
+- **[CINECA Synthetic Cohort - EUROPE_UK1](https://github.com/mrueda/beacon2-cbi-tools/tree/main/CINECA_synthetic_cohort_EUROPE_UK1)**: A synthetic dataset for testing and demonstration purposes.

-### B2RI Diagram
+### System Diagram

-                * Beacon v2 Reference Implementation *
+                * Beacon v2 / CBI Tools *

                     ___________
               XLSX  |          |